schwarzie2478/learning-az-204/docs/Content/Getting Started with Event Sourcing in .NET.md

  4:34
 ```

+> [!NOTE]
-my events and John's events will be distinguished by separate streams
+> my events and John's events will be distinguished by separate streams

 ```timestamp
  4:39